botpress/docs/docs/advanced/content-type-action.md

 ### File

 Botpress can display pdf file.
-Currently we are only supporting pdf.
+Currently, we are only supporting pdf.

 ![Image of file](../assets/advanced/file.jpg)

+**`Example`**
 ```
 function action(bp: typeof sdk, event: sdk.IO.IncomingEvent, args: any, { user, temp, session } = event.state) {
   /** Your code starts below */

   /**
-   * Show how to create an File content-type in an action.
+   * Show how to create an File content-type in action.
    * ```
    *   {
    *     type: 'file',